 Finntroll, Studio Seven,

-It was Metal Night once again this week, as I headed out to catch the
+was Metal Night once again this week, as I headed out

 breath of Trolls on the hunt.